A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: Methodology for Systematic Literature Review

 \subsubsection{Data Extraction}

 Our next step in the SLR methodology was to extract the necessary data from the primary studies.
-This step involved the development of an extraction form where the authors agreed about specific information to extract from reading the papers.
-We would then use this information to create our complete taxonomy.
-Each author was tasked with extracting data from a subset of the 84 primary studies classified as DL4SE.
-However, the results of the extraction phase were confirmed by at least two additional authors to ensure that all important details were gathered and that papers were properly represented by the taxonomy.
-We then performed data analysis to determine the types of relationships between features.
-We explain our process of data analysis in the next section.
-Each category of our extraction form is listed in Table \ref{tab:data-extraction}, and the completed extraction forms are available in our online appendix~\cite{watson_palacio_cooper_moran_poshyvanyk}.
+This step involved the development of an extraction form for identifying attributes of papers that correspond to our research questions.
+Each author was tasked with extracting data from a subset of the \includedpapers primary studies selected using the methodology outlined above.
+The results of the extraction phase were confirmed by a separate author to ensure that all important details were gathered and that papers were properly represented within the taxonomy.
+Each category of our extraction form is listed in the first column of Figure \ref{fig:data-extraction} and we provide our completed data extraction forms as part of our online appendix~\cite{watson_palacio_cooper_moran_poshyvanyk, cody_watson_2021_4768587}.